Call for appointment:410-448-6400 410-448-6400

 Because the ACL can’t be stitched back together, you need reconstruction surgery to restore knee stability.
 ACL reconstruction means rebuilding the ligament.

-Our orthopedic surgeons replace the torn ligament with part of a tendon from your knee or donor tendon tissue.
+Our orthopedic knee surgeons, who specialize in acute injuries and sports medicine, replace the torn ligament with part of a tendon from your knee or donor tendon tissue.
 A small camera called an arthroscope lets the surgeon see inside the knee joint during surgery.

 ACL Surgery Recovery